Introduction #

 q=(cos(θ/2),sin(θ/2)u^).q=\left(\cos(\theta/2),\sin(\theta/2)\hat{u}\right).

-Note that we have a one-to-one correspondence between orientations and unit quaternions.
+This provides a one-to-one correspondence between orientations and unit quaternions.

 q(t)q(t)=1.q(t)^*q(t)=1.

-Then differentiating both sides, and labelling v=q˙v=\dot{q} as the velocity, gives
+Differentiating both sides, and labelling v=q˙v=\dot{q} as the velocity, gives

 [eqTangentCondition]: vq+qv=0.v^*q+q^*v=0.